Old Church Slavonic grammar: Accusative case

 The accusative case is used for the direct object of a sentence with transitive verbs.
 For the masculine o/jo declension, the accusative singular for "an adult, healthy, free male person" is often shown by the use of the endings of the genitive singular.
 The accusative is also used with nouns for a duration of time and a measure of distance.
 Old Church Slavonic makes more frequent use of the accusative case after negated infinitives and participles than other Slavic languages, and it is unclear if this is an innovation of Old Church Slavonic or an archaism.

 Genitive case

 When used with nouns, the genitive frequently denotes the possessor of another noun or "the whole of which the other noun is a part", among other meanings.
 It is also used frequently with the numerals after five, and with certain pronouns, in the form of the partitive genitive.

 The genitive may be used as the complement of the 'verb to' to denote possession, and it replaces the nominative as the complement of 'to be' in impersonal sentences if the verb is negated.
 It is also used for the object of negated infinitives or participles, and for the objects of certain verbs.
 It is used after some adjectives, and for objects of comparison after adjectives in the comparative.
 When recording a date, the month is typically written in the genitive.
 Unlike other Slavic languages, there is no genitive of time.
+Some scholar hypothesize that some morphemes conveying this case originated form a merger with the old Indoeuropean ablative.